 The detail is further down this page but here is a checklist that you must have ready, BEFORE asking us to buy your shares:

-1. ALL the shares you wish to offer us MUST already be at ComputerShare, with valid share certificates available to you.
+1. ALL the shares you wish to offer us MUST be at ComputerShare, with valid share certificates available to you.
 We are private traders, NOT a broker, so we cannot buy from any other custodian or broker.
 If your shares are with Jarvis, Asset Match or any other custodian, you must get them into a ComputerShare account BEFORE we can buy from you.

 If you have used a share certificate before, such as to transfer shares to Jarvis for the official trading event, IT WILL BE INVALID, and you need to send the new one created when the shares returned to your ComputerShare account.